Q: What does KPI stand for?

 Regarding your question about keywords and SEO.
 When you play to the numbers instead of writing to, and for, people your content will be impacted.
 Writing strictly to get search engine rankings or stuffing content with keywords for SEO purposes may do more harm than good.
 Remember, people are people, not numbers.
 They want to be treated as such (and savvy consumers see through anything less).
 Simply put, solid systems, consumer-focused content, and clearly defined expectations will accelerate success and your ability to accurately measure KPI’s.

 My best piece of advice is to be clear about your goals and set measurable, predicable KPI’s.
-Also, clearly community the KPI’s with your entire team.
+Also, clearly communicate the KPI’s with your entire team.
 What can be measured can be managed and having the right systems, tools, and team in place will enhance the success of any part of your business that you want to measure and grow.

 Ask your questions here